 One of the major reasons why youth homelessness in Australia hasn't improved is the lack of an agreed national strategy and ever changing funding policies by various national and state governments.
 Until there is a unified approach to abolishing homelessness history will repeat itself.

-In the meantime, the Burdekin Association will continue to do its best, as we have done in almost four decades: providing high-quality support services for vulnerable young people at the local level.
+In the meantime, The Burdekin Association will continue to do its best, as we have done for almost four decades: providing high-quality support services for vulnerable young people at the local level.

 Imagine surviving by sleeping on a friend’s couch (couch-surfing), squatting or staying in other overcrowded unsafe places.

 Imagine not having a say in when or where you go to sleep.